duststorm/makehuman/trunk/makehuman/docs/source/index.rst

 To extend the software with new features and write a plugins, *it'is comfortable the knowledge of python and the reading of chapter "Start from here: writing plugins"*.

-The second chapter, "Application details", contains specific information about the Python engine written in C, and it's intended for developers that want to touch the core of MH only.
+The part III, "Application details", contains specific information about the Python engine written in C, and it's intended for developers that want to touch the core of MH only.

-Third chapter is a practical one, about coding style and key aspects of the development environment configuration and setup on the various supported platforms (Windows, Mac OS X and GNU/Linux).
+The part III, also, contain coding style and key aspects of the development environment configuration and setup on the various supported platforms (Windows, Mac OS X and GNU/Linux).

 Part I: General usage